 As a brief recap, here are the best VPNs for torrenting with fast speeds and secure apps to keep your data safe:

-Last updated on July 24, 2021 with new information and test results.
+This guide on the best VPNs for torrenting was last updated on December 7, 2021 with new information and test results.